 Drivers with recent accidents or traffic violations on their records usually pay significantly higher car insurance rates than drivers with clean records.
-According to our analysis, adult drivers who were recently at fault in a crash pay 42% more for auto insurance than those with no accidents or violations.
+Adult drivers who were recently at fault in a crash pay 42% more for auto insurance than those with no accidents or violations.
 The reason for this discrepancy in rates is that these drivers are statistically more likely to be involved in a future accident.

 Those who have been convicted of a serious traffic violation, such as DUI, may find themselves paying higher rates for auto insurance because they have to get SR-22 insurance.
 This is a type of insurance policy for high-risk drivers, for which they are required to have their insurer file an SR-22 form on their behalf that attests that they have the required minimum car insurance coverages.